 TAFE NSW Civil Construction Program Manager Andy Irvine said increased construction activity offers an ideal opportunity for people in the Clarence Valley and surrounding areas to establish a career in the civil construction industry.

-“If you’re looking for a career switch or boost, and interested in working on local civil construction projects but you’re not sure how to get started, then this event is for you,” said Regional General Manager North Elizabeth McGregor.
+Of the event, Regional General Manager, North, Elizabeth McGregor, said, “If you’re looking for a career switch or boost, and interested in working on local civil construction projects but you’re not sure how to get started, then this event is for you.”

 The TAFE NSW Trenayr Infrastructure Skills Centre is located on Trenayr Road, Junction Hill.
-For further information on the event or to register to attend, contact the TAFE NSW Civil Construction team on 1300 799 251, email nctafecivil@ tafensw.edu.au or visit www.tafecivil.com.au.
+For further information or to register for future events, contact the TAFE NSW Civil Construction team on 1300 799 251, email nctafecivil@ tafensw.edu.au or visit www.tafecivil.com.au.